jishanshaikh4/reversed-chess/README.md

 # Reversed Chess
 > A reverse engineered* chess implementation where the main goal is to lose.
 Try to lose!
-Play [here.](https://jsfiddle.net/qLejxauc/3/)
+Playable [here (@jsfiddle.com).](https://jsfiddle.net/qLejxauc/3/)

-> A version of this repository can also be found [here (Codepen.io).](https://codepen.io/jishanshaikh4/pen/zLQLQR)
+> A version of this repository can also be found [here (Codepen.io/jishanshaikh4/).](https://codepen.io/jishanshaikh4/pen/zLQLQR)

 ## Implementation
 The chessboard is implemented from chessboard.js and the main chess ai is implemented from chess.js library.
 Minimal implementation is inspired from [this post (medium).](https://medium.freecodecamp.org/simple-chess-ai-step-by-step-1d55a9266977).